 Formally, Acadian-style architecture can be traced to Canada, specifically French Canada, with its strong European influences.
 Often found in Canadian maritime areas, the style was popular because the steep-roofed, low-maintenance houses are easier to care for in snowy, wet climates.
 When the British expelled the French Acadians from Nova Scotia (Acadie) in the mid-1700s, they made their way to French Louisiana and brought their architecture with them.

 Eventually, the Acadian style became popular in the South, especially in Louisiana and the Gulf Coast among the Cajun population, descendants of the Nova Scotia Acadians.
 Over time the style incorporated Southern Antebellum features such as covered porches and window shutters to protect against stormy winds and became popular in region-specific areas like Mississippi, Alabama, and even Tennessee.

 Acadian-influenced architecture became established in the US during the 18th and 19th centuries, and a number of homes from that period have been preserved and/or rebuilt.
 Check out Vermilionville and Acadian Village, which are among the earliest representations of early Acadian settlements.
 Some notable houses:

 • The Bernard House is the oldest structure (circa 1800) in Acadian Village

-• The Billeaud House in Broussard, LA, was erected prior to the Civil War.
+• The Billeaud House in Broussard, LA, was erected before the Civil War.

 • The Thibodeaux House (circa 1820) was fabricated using local Louisiana cypress.